sul-dlss-deprecated/revs/README.md

-This will stop development jetty, force you into the test environment, start jetty, start solr, delete all the records in the test solr core, index all fixtures in `spec/fixtures`, run `db:migrate` in test, then run the tests, and then restart development jetty
+This will stop development jetty, force you into the test environment, start jetty, start solr, delete all the records in the test solr core, index all fixtures in `spec/fixtures`, run `db:migrate` in test, then run the tests, and then restart development jetty.